timosalm/going-serverless-workshop/workshop/workshop/content/exercises/spring-native-advanced.md

-Let's now see how we can provide the configuration to the native-image tool that is needed for the undetected usages of dynamic languages features with Spring Native.
+Let's now see how we can provide the configuration to the native-image tool that is needed for the undetected usages of dynamic language features with Spring Native.

 ##### Reflection
 To bypass the class loading and reflection problems, there is the `@TypeHint` annotation available, to indicate to the GraalVM compiler which configuration is required to be generated.